Coheed and Cambria: The Color Before the Sun (2015–2017)

-In an interview with Claudio Sanchez, he stated that he hoped to take Coheed and Cambria into the studio during January 2015 for a spring or summer release.
+In an interview, Claudio Sanchez stated that he hoped to take Coheed and Cambria into the studio during January 2015 for a spring or summer release.

 The band's eighth album, The Color Before the Sun, was released on October 16, 2015.
 It is the band's first album not connected to The Amory Wars storyline.
-Instead, the album reflects on Sanchez's recent events in his life, which includes moving from the country to the city, his child Atlas (of which a studio version of the song of the same name is found on the album), among others.
+Instead, the album reflects on Sanchez's recent events in his life, such as moving from the country to the city, as well as his child Atlas.
 The album's first single, "You Got Spirit, Kid" was released on July 10, 2015.
 The second single, "Here to Mars", was released on September 3, 2015.

 The band embarked on an early 2016 U.S. tour with Glassjaw, I the Mighty, and Silver Snakes, and a late 2016 U.S. tour with Saves the Day and Polyphia.

 On August 19, 2016, the band released a Deconstructed version of the album which includes demos of the tracks as well as live recordings.